How do I duplicate a MySQL database?

-The phpMyAdmin tool can be used to export and import databases up to a few MB in size, providing a simple way to duplicate a copy of a database using a different name on our servers.
+The phpMyAdmin tool can be used to export and import databases (as long as they aren’t too large), providing a simple way to duplicate a copy of a database using a different name on our servers.

 (Remember that we already make daily MySQL backups — you only need to follow the instructions on this page if you truly need to duplicate a database under a different name.)